Want a Wooden Rabbit Cage?

 Perhaps you'd like to rethink your approach and consider something other than a wooden rabbit cage?

-1. Purchase top quality wire rabbit cages in various configurations from Hostile Hare, through the Raising-Rabbits Store!
+1. Purchase top quality wire rabbit cages in various configurations from Hostile Hare, through the Raising-Rabbits Store.
+Single cages such as the one pictured can be hung from PVC hutch frames for ease of use and cleaning.

 Hostile Hare Logo